When you were a little boy, we bet you dreamed of the day you could grow your own thick, luscious beard.

 Get yourself a good beard oil made with plant-based ingredients to help moisturize and soothe your itchy, irritated face skin that’s been producing beard dandruff and make your beard nice and soft and nourished while also making it stronger.
 Soft and strong, like a modern man should be!

-VITAMAN’s men's shaving oil does double duty as a beard oil and is made with antimicrobial, hydrating, and soothing coconut oil.
+VITAMAN’s beard oil is made with antimicrobial, hydrating, and soothing coconut oil.
 It’s pH-balanced to work with the chemistry of your skin.
 Plus, it has patchouli oil and cinnamon oil, so your beard will smell like heaven.
+You can see our in-depth guide on using beard oil by checking our article: "How To Use Beard Oil?"

 What natural ingredients help prevent beard dandruff?